Mangesh-Maurya/Product-Management-System---CQRS-Design-Pattern/README.md

 Use Postman or any API client to send requests to http://localhost:8086/products

+💡 Use Cases

+E-commerce System

+Maintain separate models for product inventory updates (write) and customer product views (read) to ensure scalability.

+Banking Transactions

+Separate transaction processing from account balance queries to improve performance and consistency.

+Event-Driven Applications

+Use event listeners to keep data synchronized across different services and databases.

+Microservices Architecture

+Ensure separation of concerns by implementing CQRS for better service decoupling and efficiency.

 🤝 Contributing

 Contributions, issues, and feature requests are welcome!